psholtz/MIT-6.087/Section-2/exercise2-05.md

 These are valid C statements.

 The first statement, `y=++x+y`, will evaluate as follows: the prefix increment operator ++ will first increment x from 10 to 11.
-This value will be added to the value of y, 3, and the new value, 14, will be stored in y.
+This value will then be added to the value of y, 3, and the new value, 14, will be stored in y.

 After the first statement is evaluated, the values stored in the variables will be: